3 massive changes you'll see as the climate careens toward tipping points

 A bleaching event doesn't necessarily mean the end for a coral reef.
 Corals have the ability to recover, given enough time.
 But repeated heat waves, as seen at Australia's Great Barrier Reef and off the coast of Florida, can kill a reef, leading to the collapse of the ecosystem.

-Oceans are also becoming more acidic, as they absorb the carbon dioxide that humans emit from burning fossil fuels.
+Oceans are also becoming more acidic as they absorb the carbon dioxide emitted by humans from burning fossil fuels.
 That also stresses corals, making it difficult for them to build their skeletons.

 It's estimated that half a billion people around the world depend on coral reefs for food, income and livelihoods.
 Losing reefs would destabilize many countries, along with risking extinction for marine life that can only be found on coral reefs.